With Mighty Insights, you have access to data across multiple dashboards to support more aspects of your business.

 Includes data for the Members Space Feature, similar to what was previously on the Content Dashboard.
 You’ll be able to dive deep into member activity that is displayed on your Overview dashboard.

 A quick tip: Each of the chart legend items can be clicked on to select or hide the item.

 You’ll be able to view how many of your members are active (those who visit your network during the given day/week/month), and how many of those are contributing (performing some action, such as clicking on a post, posting, cheering, RSVP’ing, voting or commenting).

-Your member growth charts can be filtered by Groups and Courses as well as your overall network.
+Your member growth charts can be filtered by Spaces as well as your overall network.
 This data will tell you how much your Mighty Network is growing, and also what portion of your new members are joining via an invite (referral).
 A low referral percentage means you could have an opportunity to grow membership by activating members through a referral campaign or our Ambassador Program.

 The Top Hosts, moderators, and members table shows a ranking of your most active Hosts, moderators, and members by Engagement Score.
 The Engagement Score is calculated by assigning weights to the different actions of people in your Mighty Network.
 You can download the full list of Top Hosts, moderators, and members by selecting the three-dot menu in the upper right corner.